 And if you’re hungry while shopping, don’t worry – plenty of food stalls offer samples of their wares.
 Just be sure to leave room for lunch or dinner because Borough Market is also home to some of the best restaurants in London.

 18. Camden Market

 Camden Market is one of the most popular things to do in London.
 Located in the heart of Camden Town, the market is a collection of over 1,000 shops, stalls, and restaurants.
 Visitors can find everything from street food to vintage clothing.
 The market is also home to several art galleries and music venues.

 Looking for things to do in London?
 Look no further than Soho!
 This vibrant neighborhood is known for its food, nightlife, and theater scene.
 There’s something for everyone in Soho, whether you’re looking for a casual meal or a night out.

-Chelsea is a neighborhood in London that is known for its trendy shops, restaurants, and bars.
+Chelsea is a neighborhood in London known for its trendy shops, restaurants, and bars.
 It is also home to many art galleries and museums.
 The area is popular with tourists and locals alike.
-For those interested in fashion, Chelsea is a must-see – it’s home to iconic stores like Harrods and Harvey Nichols and countless other boutiques and designer brands.
+Chelsea is a must-see for those interested in fashion – it’s home to iconic stores like Harrods and Harvey Nichols and countless other boutiques and designer brands.
 Foodies will be in heaven here, with everything from Michelin-starred restaurants to cozy pubs and cafes.